IloBe/Meme_Generator/README.md

 The project contains a flask app starter code in **app.py** for a simple web application.

-- It runs by usage of the following command on your command-line terminal being in the projects top level directory including:
+- It runs by usage of the following command as first action point on your command-line terminal being in the projects top level directory:
 ```python3
 python app.py
 ```
-means, on localhost with port number 3001.
+Means, as implemented there on localhost with port number 3001 we have to trigger the following second action point.

 - Then on your browser using the *original given app.run() method*, by using the call
 ```